spekulatius/PHPScraper/websites/examples/scrape-images.md

 ## Scraping Attributes: Alt, Width and Height

-The attributes for `alt`, `width` and `height` are included by in the detailed data set.
+The attributes for `alt`, `width` and `height` are included in the detailed data set.

-If you are requiring more data, you will either need to extend the library or submit an issue for consideration.
+If you require more data, you will either need to extend the library or submit an issue for consideration.